IBM/resilient-java-microservices-with-istio/README.md

  - Health checks
  - Control connection pool size and request load
  - Systematic fault injection

 We use the sample MicroProfile web application for managing a conference and it is based on a number of discrete microservices.
 The front end is written in Angular; the backing microservices are in Java.
 All run on WebSphere Liberty, in Docker containers managed by Kubernetes.

+MicroProfile Fault Tolerance, adding application-specific capabilities such as failback functions that can work in conjunction with, or independently from, Istio capabilities will be the subject of a future update.

 ![MicroProfile-Istio](images/microprofile-istio.png)